michael-allouche/nn-quantile-extrapolation/README.md

 # Estimation of extreme quantiles from heavy-tailed distributions with neural networks
-Implementation of the paper ["Estimation of extreme quantiles from heaby-tailed distributions with neural netwroks", 2022](LINK), by Michaël Allouche, [Stéphane Girard](http://mistis.inrialpes.fr/people/girard/) and [Emmanuel Gobet](http://www.cmap.polytechnique.fr/~gobet/).
+Implementation of the paper ["Estimation of extreme quantiles from heavy-tailed distributions with neural networks", 2022](LINK), by Michaël Allouche, [Stéphane Girard](http://mistis.inrialpes.fr/people/girard/) and [Emmanuel Gobet](http://www.cmap.polytechnique.fr/~gobet/).

-The repo contains the codes for comparing our proposed extreme quantile estimator with 7 other known estimators in the literature on simulated data.
+The repo contains the codes for comparing our proposed neural network quantile estimator with 7 other known estimators in the literature on simulated data.

 ## Abstract